 Conceptually, a Medicaid reimbursement rate is calculated for each service using a simple formula: total allowable costs divided by total units of service.
 Full annual reports from target providers consist of cost data that is used to determine total allowable costs.
 To determine total allowable costs, ORR first needs to create allowable cost pools for each service category.
-Once it creates the cost pools for each service category, ORR can adjust those cost pools into total allowable costs for each service category.
-The total allowable costs for each service are then computed into a raw Medicaid reimbursement rate, which ultimately is converted into a final Medicaid reimbursement rate.
+Once it creates the cost pools for each service category.
+Once it creates the cost pools for each service category.
+The total allowable costs for each service category are then computed into a raw Medicaid reimbursement rate, which ultimately is converted into a final Medicaid reimbursement rate.